 The Zealot is the first ground combat unit you get and it is warped in at the Gateway.
 It uses its powerful Psi Blades to cut into enemies.
-One thing to note about their attack is that like in StarCraft Brood War, it’s total damage is the sum of two attacks, thus it is effected by the enemy unit’s armor twice.
-Since they are a melee unit, you should try to send them in against enemies in packs or with ranged units to soak up damage.
+Since they are a melee unit, you should try to send them in against enemies in packs or with a ranged unit for backup.

 A fast favorite for new Protoss players, the Stalker has a ranged weapon that hits ground and air.
 Stalkers are built at the Gateway and require a Cybernetics Core.

 Their Blink ability gives them a special advantage over the Dragoon.
 They can teleport a short distance allowing them to quickly join in combat, chase down enemies, skip over defenses, and jump up to higher terrain.

 The Sentry is a spell casting unit with an attack that hits quickly against air and ground.
 It requires a Cybernetics Core to be built at the Gateway.

 They have three special abilities.
 Force Field will stop units targeted in the area from moving until it runs out.
 Guardian Shield reduces all ranged attacks that hit your units near the aura by 2.
 Hallucination works differently than in SCBW.
 You can even Hallucinate units that you have not yet built.
 Depending on the unit you pick you may even get multiple ones.
 Fakes take double damage and can be instantly eliminated by Psionic Storm and certain weapons like Sniper Rounds.

 The Phoenix is a unit similar to the Corsair as it is an anti air unit.
 It is built at a Stargate.